 The night guard also gives the muscles in the jaw a cushioning effect if you do try to.
 Its presence lightens the tension put on the jaw and prevents pain in the area as well as tooth enamel loss.

-Put an end to the discomfort caused by conditions like bruxism.
-Our Portage, MI, family dentist would be more than happy to custom fit you for your very own night guard.
-Call Courtside Dental today at (269) 327-1011 or request an appointment online.
+Put an end to the discomfort caused by conditions like bruxism or TMJ disorders.
+Our Portage, MI, family dentist would be more than happy to custom-fit you for your very own night guard.
+Call Courtside Dental today at (269) 327-1011 to request an appointment.